not2much/ai/README.md

 <img align=right src="/docs/img/not2much.png" width=300>

-How good are is your software?
-Do you know how to make it faster, simpler, cheaper than everyone else?
+How good is your software?
+Can you make it faster, simpler, cheaper than anyone else?

-For example, say someone  wants an AI to watch and help their people do their work.
+Say someone wants an AI to help people work.
 Do you:

-- Spin up a massive cloud LLM, wrapped in layers of JavaScript?
+- Fire up a bloated cloud LLM wrapped in layers of JavaScript?
-- Pay endlessly for licenses, CPU, and storage?
+- Pay endlessly for compute, storage, and licensing?
-- Lock yourself into a black-box model no one can really edit?
-- Retrain everything just to tweak a tiny rule?
+- Retrain a black box just to tweak one rule?

-Or, do you:
+Or do you:

-- Build it with not2much SE for AI, using just a few hundred lines of code;
+- Use just a few hundred lines of code,
-- Using code you can understand with costs you control;
-- Which can be modified 1000s of times faster than (e.g.) a deep learner;
+- That you understand, control, and adapt instantly,
-- And get results that just work, with no  overhead?
+-  With results that just work — no overhead, no lock-in?

-Interested?
-Then read on....
+That’s not2much SE for AI, right?

+Curious?
+Read on.

 <br clear=all>